Free & Open Access for Everyone

 General Relativity

-Einstein field equations, Schwarzschild solution, geodesic motion, gravitational waves, and curved spacetime geometry.
+Einstein field equations, Schwarzschild solution, geodesic motion, and gravitational waves.

-FLRW metric, Friedmann equations, inflation theory, dark energy, dark matter, and the evolution of the universe.
+FLRW metric, Friedmann equations, inflation, dark energy, and the evolution of the universe.

 Black Holes

-Schwarzschild, Reissner-NordstrΓΆm, Kerr metrics, Hawking radiation, thermodynamics, and information paradox.
+Schwarzschild, Kerr metrics, Hawking radiation, thermodynamics, and information paradox.

 Quantum Gravity

-Loop quantum gravity, string theory, Wheeler-DeWitt equation, quantum cosmology, and the quest to unify QM and GR.
+Loop quantum gravity, string theory, Wheeler-DeWitt equation, and quantum cosmology.

 Inflation Theory

-Exponential expansion, slow-roll dynamics, primordial perturbations, CMB predictions, and the origin of cosmic structure.
+Slow-roll dynamics, primordial perturbations, CMB predictions, and cosmic structure.

 Gravitational Waves